Saikiran-Panuganti/go-web-app-devops/README.md

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.

 ## Running the server
+# running and below command id for execute
 To run the server, execute the following command:

 ```bash